Nancy Calef: Work

 The Oregon Literary Review describes Calef’s oil and mixed media paintings as presenting "people juxtaposed in ordinary situations while humorously addressing issues facing society."
 Calef calls her three-dimensional paintings "Peoplescapes."
 Adding colorful details including sculpture fabrics and found objects, Calef’s Peoplescapes highlight society’s madness.

 Peoplescapes often depict such universal experiences as a demonstration, cocktail party or airplane ride.
 In one such painting entitled “No Free Lunch” Calef portrays a flight attendant selling gas masks, water and toilet paper to emphasize nothing is free.

 Writing in Professional Artist magazine, Jenny Andreasson describes Calef’s Peoplescapes as capturing “the social, political and spiritual issues facing society through a juxtaposition of faces and objects woven together into a story with a pinch of humor.
 According to Repurposed magazine, her technique has evolved to repurposing computer monitors, motherboards and internal parts to create musical characters, a reminder of technology's dominating presence in all aspects of our lives."

 A progression of Peoplescapes is Calef’s “plane slashing” technique in which she tears, cuts and manipulates the plane of an existing painting while integrating it with one or more finished canvases, and then adds sculpture and found objects.
 The Healing Power of Art and Artists has cited Calef as a leading eco-conscious artist utilizing recycled materials.

 Many of Calef’s paintings address issues facing society.
 In 1999 and 2000, Calef served as an artist in residence at the State of the World Forum where she painted and drew religious and political world leaders including Mikhail Gorbachev and Queen Noor of Jordan.
 Calef’s painting Hashtag Dummy Potus is featured in Not Normal: Art in the Age of Trump by Karen M. Gutfreund.
 The 1,000 Hours of Outrage Project included Calef’s painting War Room USR in its visual response to Trump administration policies In 2021, UK-based Art from the Heart awarded Calef artist of the month.

 Her painting "Modern Deluge" was shown in a 2004 national juried exhibition entitled "Perceptions of the President" at Koo’s Gallery in Long Beach, California.
 Calef’s painting entitled “"page":0,"issue_id":360208 Hashtag Dummy POTUS” appeared in the December, 2016 issue of San Francisco magazine.
 In 2021, her work was included in several group exhibitions.
 These include Vices, a national juried exhibition at Arc Gallery in San Francisco, Sacred Strands curated by Elaine Nguyen, and Manhattan Arts International in New York City.
 In 2021, Calef received two awards from the South San Francisco Art Commission for her painting entitled Study in Contrast.
 These include second place for painting and third best in show.

+Calef’s painting entitled Inevitability Line won first place in the “naïve art-figure” category in the 2025 World Art Awards.
+Her painting entitled Spirit of Democracy won fourth place in the “political commentary” category” also in the 2025 World Art Awards.